TwoRingSoft/tools/README.md

 A collection of scripts and tools.

 - `rebuild-sims`: Delete all Xcode simulators and recreate one for each compatible platform and device type pairing.
+Devices are named using the name of each device type, as provided by `simctl`.

 # Installation